The Best Strawberry Picking in Perth

 Lot 71 Stoney Road, Gnangara

-One of the best value farms for strawberries in our opinion, My Strawberry Farm in 2021 charged $10 for a PYO box orpre-picked boxes available for $15 if you’d prefer a quick option.
-They are usually open from 8am to 4pm every Saturday and Sunday until picked out.
+A great value strawberry farm in our opinion, My Strawberry Farm charge $15 for a PYO box.
+They are usually open from 8am to 4pm on Saturday and sometimes on Sunday until picked out.
 There is no per-person entry cost but you will need cash for payment.

 As well as plenty of fruit when we visited, they also have other local produce available.
 From their shed, you can buy garlic, ginger, free-range eggs, avocado, blueberries, and oranges.
 Please don’t take your own buckets, bags, or baskets.
 They ask that you only use the supplied PYO box which you can fill to around 3.5kg.

 We arrived at My Strawberry Farm around 9am on a Sunday, and surprisingly there were already heaps of other cars parked and lots of families picking.
 So plan to visit early if you want a quieter picking experience and for the ripest strawberries.